Sundarrajan2005/GAS-LEAK-DETECTION-SYSTEM-USING-GAS-SENSOR/README.md

 # GAS-LEAK-DETECTION-SYSTEM-USING-GAS-SENSOR

+## NAME: SUNDARRAJAN K
+## REG NO: 212223060279
+## SLOT: 4X4-5

 ## Aim:
 To measure the air quality using Gas Sensor  MQ-2 with Arduino UNO Board/ESP-32 using Tinker CAD.

 ## Hardware / Software Tools required:
 	PC/ Laptop with Internet connection